Video: Teen bicyclist struck in hit-and-run in Copiague

 It happened at the intersection of Dixon Avenue and Bethpage Road.

-The teen was thrown from her bike but is expected to be okay.
+The teen, Brianna Donovan, was thrown from her bike but is expected to be okay.
+She has a sprained wrist.

 Suffolk County Crime Stoppers offers a cash reward of up to $5,000 for information that leads to an arrest.
 Anyone with information about these incidents can contact Suffolk County Crime Stoppers to submit an anonymous tip by calling 1-800-220-TIPS, texting "SCPD" and your message to "CRIMES" (274637).